CODE | ICS5110 | ||||||||||||

 DEPARTMENT | Artificial Intelligence | ||||||||||||

-DESCRIPTION | This study-unit focuses on advanced machine learning techniques and data analysis, with emphasis on the following topics: - Extracting statistical information and structure from data; - Forecasting and decisions; - Visualisation; - Probabilistic modelling; - Introduction to tools such as Spark and R; - Classification and clustering; - Reinforcement Learning; - Advanced neural networks; - Practical optimization problems.
-Study-unit Aims: The aims of this study-unit are to: - instill a deeper understanding and appreciation of advanced techniques employed to analyse data, build predictive models, and build computer systems that perform intelligent decisions; - investigate the techniques involved in distinguishing different machine learning techniques that are best suited to deal with real world problems; - pursue further investigation in how to extract statistical data to build models, identify patterns, and visualise data.
+DESCRIPTION | This study-unit focuses on the applications of machine learning techniques to different context.
+The emphasis is on the following topics: - Machine learning principle and types; - Extracting statistical information and structure from data; - Traditional Machine Learning Techniques and probabilistic modelling; - Classification and clustering; - Artificial Neural networks and Backpropagation; - Deep neural networks; - Reinforcement Learning; - Evaluate the performance of Machine Learning Models; - Practical optimization problems.
+Study-unit Aims: The aims of this study-unit are to: - instil a deeper understanding and appreciation of advanced techniques employed to analyse data, build predictive models, and build computer systems that perform intelligent decisions; - investigate the techniques involved in distinguishing different machine learning techniques that are best suited to deal with real world problems and datasets; - pursue further investigation in how to extract data to build models, identify patterns, and visualise data.
 Learning Outcomes: 1.
-Knowledge & Understanding: By the end of the study-unit the student will be able to: - explain the principles of data collection and preparation; - describe how to identify the correct machine learning techniques for an application; - compare advanced machine learning concepts like decision trees, artificial neural networks, support vector machines, and Bayesian inference methods; - report on construct systems that learn from, and are driven by data.
-2. Skills: By the end of the study-unit the student will be able to: - prepare, examine, and visualise data for analysis; - apply the methods learnt to real world examples; - gain familiarity with tools such as R, Spark, and Hadoop.
-Main Text/s and any supplementary readings: - Machine Learning: Hands-On for Developers and Technical Professionals, Jason Bell, ISBN 978-1-118-88906-0 - Machine Learning with R, Brett Lantz, ISBN 978-1782162148 |
+Knowledge & Understanding By the end of the study-unit the student will be able to: - describe how to identify the correct machine learning techniques for an application; - compare advanced machine learning concepts like artificial neural networks, deep neural networks, support vector machines, and decision trees among others; - report on construct systems that learn from, and are driven by data.
+2. Skills By the end of the study-unit the student will be able to: - prepare, examine, and model data; - apply the methods learnt to real world examples and datasets; - gain familiarity with tools and libraries used in machine learning applications.
+Main Text/s and any supplementary readings: - Stuart Russell and Peter Norvig.
+2021.
+Artificial Intelligence: A Modern Approach (4th. ed.).
+Prentice Hall Press, USA. |

 ||||||||||||